 2000 The whine flows freely on Broadway when Linda Lavin begins previews in The Tale of the Allergist's Wife, at the Ethel Barrymore Theatre.
 The Off-Broadway cast, including Michele Lee and Tony Roberts, reunites for the Broadway staging of the urban comedy by Charles Busch.
 Manhattan Theatre Club artistic director Lynne Meadow directs.

 2002 An American troupe debuts the musical 42nd Street in Moscow, performing in English.

 2009 The Broadway premiere of Pulitzer Prize-winning playwright David Mamet's Oleanna, starring Bill Pullman and Julia Stiles, opens at the John Golden Theatre.
 Doug Hughes directs the drama about a female college student who accuses her professor of sexual harassment.

 2011 The world premiere of The Lyons, Nicky Silver's play about a dysfunctional family preparing for the death of its patriarch, opens Off-Broadway at the Vineyard Theatre.
-The production, which stars Linda Lavin as wife and mother Rita Lyons, will transfer to Broadway in 2012 and earn Lavin a Tony nomination.
+The production, which stars Linda Lavin as wife and mother Rita Lyons, transfers to Broadway in 2012 and earns Lavin a Tony nomination.

 2012 A new Broadway production of Edmond Rostand's 1897 romantic verse drama Cyrano de Bergerac, starring Douglas Hodge in the title role, opens at Roundabout Theatre Company's American Airlines Theatre.
 Jamie Lloyd directs a cast that also includes Clémence Poésy, Patrick Page, Bill Buell and Kyle Soller.